 Slightly spicy, sweet and tart with a dash of sea salt—a lovely fall combo.
 This snack is one of my favorites as the seasons change.
 Organic apples abound at local harvest festivals—trips to get them warm the spirit—and cayenne literally warms the body from the inside out.
 If you, or your family members, are not fans of cayenne, Raw Fall Apple Cayenne Crisps are just as tasty sans cayenne.
 Adjust the ingredients to your taste.
 I tend to add more cayenne than the recipe calls for since I love a lotta kick.

-We haven’t tried it, but I bet you could bake this mixture at 200°F in the oven (about 1 hour) for a treat that is ready much sooner.
-Let us know if you try this method and if it does work
+You can bake this mixture at 200°F in the oven (about 1 hour) for a treat that is ready much sooner.

 Makes: approx:4 cups | Preparation Time: 10-20mins | Dehydration Time: 6-8hrs